jahm89/testTelus/README.md

 1. Clone or download ZIP (if download as ZIP you may uncompress it)

-2. Restore database from file database.sql it's in root
+2. Restore database from file database.sql it's in root, the name database: test_donation

 3. configure file "application.properties" path : src/main/resources